alecgirman/alec-conf-store/INSTALL.md

 cd ashe
 make install
 ```
-**Termite**
+**Termite and elinks**

-The same instructions above apply for termite too, but depending on which device you are on, you should
+The same instructions above apply for termite, elinks, and too.
-select the install method explicitly.
+For termite, depending on which device you are on, you should select the install method explicitly.
 The desktop config uses size 14 font and surface uses size 24.
-The surface config was built for running on the Microsoft Surface Book 2 with Arch Linux and is very
+The surface config was built for
-large due to its lack of DPI scaling.
+running on the Microsoft Surface Book 2 with Arch Linux and is very large due to its lack of DPI scaling.